oro-oss/houl/README.md

 })
 ```

-While the `gulpfile.js` will be complicated as your web site glows, the Houl task file can be kept simple.
+While the `gulpfile.js` will be complicated as your web site grows, the Houl task file can be kept simple.
 The Houl task file that will do the same things as the `gulpfile.js` is like below:

 ```js
 const pug = require('gulp-pug')